cmkobel/elastical-testical/README.md

 ## GENERAL WORK PLAN

 1. Make HMM with basic algorithms
-2. Make a test framework with BLAST
+2. Make a test framework with BLAS
 3. Implement optimised algorithms

 ## DOCUMENTATION

-In this section all the documentation for the libeary is written as well as the different papers thathave been implemented.
+In this section all the documentation for the library is written as well as the different papers that have been implemented.

 ## TASK MANAGEMENT